-I have been tutoring ever since I have been in school; I love to help others in the learning process and see the expression of realization when they understand what exactly they are studying!
-Mathematics has always been an area that I find intriguing, for it has to follow rigorous rules that ultimately lead to that one solution.
-The beauty and complexity of the subject matter is quite astounding!
-As the big brother in my family, I understand how patience is essential when helping younger students.
-As a tutor, I promise to always be patient and to explore creative ways to teach students about mathematics, in order to find the one that best suits their learning styles.
+I have been tutoring ever since I have been in grade school; I love to help others in the learning process and see the expression of realization when they understand how to derive solutions!
+Mathematics has always been an area of personal interest, for one follows rigorous rules and formulae that, ultimately, lead to that one solution: the subject matter is both beautiful and complex (sometimes).
+As the big brother, I understand how patience is essential when helping younger students.
+As a tutor, I promise to always be patient and to explore creative ways to teach in order to find an optimal approach, catering toward each student's learning style.

 Undergraduate Degree: University of Virginia-Main Campus - Bachelors, Music